 I would say that the best thing about teaching criminology is that it is a really interesting subject, it is never boring or dull, and that makes it so much fun to teach.
 Also, criminology is an extremely relevant subject; it is almost always in the news or debated in parliament.
 Recently, this has included topics such as racism within the criminal justice system, drugs policy, modernising the courts in England and Wales and the prisons crisis, to name but a few, which means that criminology has real world application and impact.

 The BA in Criminology is aimed at anyone who wants to learn more about the causes, consequences, types, responses, and prevention of crime at a local, national and international level.
 It is particularly aimed at students who wish to study crime and responses to crime from a critical perspective.
 This is also one of the main reasons students should choose this course over others, as our approach to criminology is critical by challenging many core assumptions of mainstream criminology.
-We explore how, for example, crime is experienced differently by different people depending on their race, gender, sexuality, disability.
+We explore how, for example, crime is experienced differently by different people depending on their race, gender, sexuality, or disability.
 We seek to explore how, when and why crimes take place and how this varies across different locations and places, such as crime in urban and rural environments and online vs offline.
 We also challenge traditional understandings of crime and the issues that arise from focusing solely on crimes as defined by law and how this places significant limits on criminological enquiry, which we need to look beyond.
 Our course is also very contemporary.
 We cover a range of new and emerging issues such as cybercrime, zemiology, crime and migration, queer criminology, green criminology, terrorism and many, many others.
 These are in addition to the criminological staples of theories of crime, the criminal justice system, and victims and victimisation.

 Studying criminology provides students with a wide range of skills, such as critical thinking and analysis, communication, teamwork, research skills, information management, project management, and organisation, as well as many more.
 This will provide you with a multitude of career paths both within and beyond the criminal justice sector.

 Roles within the criminal justice sector include working in policing from being a PC or a detective to more specialist areas such as a detective or part of the National Crime Agency.
 You can work with offenders in various roles, from being a prison or probation officer to a youth or social worker.
-There are also roles in crime analysis, crime prevention and community safety, UK border force, the security services and the civil service (particularly the Home Office or the Ministry of Justice).
+There are also roles in crime analysis, crime prevention and community safety, the UK border force, the security services and the civil service (particularly the Home Office or the Ministry of Justice).
 There are also plenty of opportunities to work with victims of crime through support, advocacy and counselling.

 Outside of the criminal justice system, you could work in the voluntary sector or in a range of social welfare posts such as mental health support, drug and alcohol rehabilitation and housing.
 Other areas of work include business, teaching, leisure and tourism, politics, and research.
 The important thing to remember is that a criminology degree does not restrict you to working in the criminal justice system but provides plenty more career opportunities.